JoshuaGrams/tiny-qbn/README.md

 see what local seasonal food is available.

 I have created a three-part tutorial walking through the creation of this example.
-The video versions are on Youtube:
+The (somewhat terrible) video versions are on
+Youtube:

 * [TinyQBN Playlist](https://www.youtube.com/playlist?list=PLy3M_6DKN9joOGhUD1chHumc9aS6EZZ_F)
 * [Getting Started with TinyQBN](https://youtu.be/arMISohlYQk)